lalit293/astro-template/README.md

 To use **Inter** just follow the steps.

-1. Add the code bellow in the frontmatter of the file `src/layouts/Layout.astro`
+1. Add the code below in the frontmatter of the file `src/layouts/Layout.astro`

 ```typescript
 import '@fontsource-variable/inter';